paweloczadly/paweloczadly.github.io/_posts/2014-11-28-book-notes-the-docker-book.md

 > The key difference is that the COPY instruction is purely focused on copying local files from the build context and does not have any extraction or decompression capabilities.

 > You cannot copy anything that is outside of this directory, because the build context is uploaded to the Docker daemon, and the copy takes place there.

+## Local Docker registry

+> Since Docker 1.3.1 you need to add the flag --insecure_registry <url-to-registry:5000> to your Docker daemon startups flags and restart to use a local registry.